operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 ### 11. Announce the release

 Send an email to the [mailing list][mailing-list]
-Post to Kubernetes slack in #kubernetes-operators.
+Post to Kubernetes slack in #kubernetes-operators and #operator-sdk-dev.

 ### 12. Bump open issues to the next release.